John Deere 1775NT 16Row30 Drawn Planter

-The 2.5-cm (1-in.) stainless-steel distribution lines not only reduce corrosion, they also provide a clean integrated look.
+The 2.5-cm (1-in.) stainless-steel distribution lines not only reduce corrosion, but they also provide a clean integrated look.
 The distribution system is pressure tested at the factory to reduce the risk of leaks.

 John Deere has leveraged ExactApply™ technology and capabilities from the sprayers to enable row-by-row section control and turn compensation that matches the high-performance planters.
 With ExactRate, there are no orifice changes for rate or speed adjustments, saving you time and effort while limiting exposure to product.
 Pulse-width modulation technology varies duty cycle (opening and closing of the valve) in the nozzle bodies in conjunction with flow and pressure measured from central flowmeter and pressure sensor controlling the system pump.
 The ExactRate liquid fertilizer system uses one nozzle body for two rows, limiting the number of parts and complexity on each machine.
-While you’re in the cab, you’ll be able to keep an eye on each row with flow detection integrated into the Gen 4 display.
-The system will warn you if it detects a variance in an individual row’s flow.
+While you’re in the cab, you can keep an eye on each row with flow detection integrated into the Gen 4 display.
+The system warns you if it detects a variance in an individual row’s flow.
 A pressure sensor integrated into the nozzle body will detect a flow reduction or overapplication on the row.